maryamsorani2008/Language-Institute-Management-System/README.md

-# Language-Schools-Management-System📚✏️📑.
+# Language-Institute-Management-System📚✏️📑.

-→ Our project is about Language Schools management:
+→ Our project is about Language Institute management:

 → Maryam Sorani is responsible for the user interface🤳.